 The reason Entropy is used in the decision tree is because the ultimate goal in the decision tree is to group similar data groups into similar classes, i.e. to tidy the data.

-Let us see the below image, where we have the initial dataset and we are required to apply decision tree algorithm in order to group together the similar data points in one category.
+Let us see the below image, where we have the initial dataset, and we are required to apply a decision tree algorithm in order to group together the similar data points in one category.

 After the decision split, as we can clearly see, most of the red circles fall under one class while most of the blue crosses fall under another class.
 Hence a decision was to classify the attributes that could be based on various factors.